 Image by Akhil chandran via Wikipedia

-Also known as Tellicherry Fort acted as the chief military center during the British rule.
-The magnificent fort, with its stupendous secret tunnels, intrinsically carved doors and huge walls, was built in the year 1708 AD, mainly to commemorate the East India Company, which was then an integral part of the British regime.
+Thelassery, also known as Tellicherry Fort, acted as the chief military centre during British rule.
+With its spectacular secret tunnels, the magnificent fort, intrinsically carved doors and massive walls were built in 1708 AD to commemorate the East India Company, which was an integral part of the British regime.
 This is one of the major attractions of Thalassery

 St. John’s Anglican Church